 top of page

-It is possible to get the GCC Factories if you have a mechanical or electrical engineering qualification from non-South African institutions.
+It is possible to obtain the GCC Factories certification if you hold a mechanical or electrical engineering qualification from a non-South African institution.
 The Department of Employment and Labour refers to these qualifications as foreign qualifications.

-In this post, I will provide a brief background of the GCC Factories legal context and detailed guidelines on how you can meet the GCC Factories subject requirements if you have a foreign qualification.
+Before you embark on this journey, it is crucial to understand the legal context of the GCC Factories and its relationship with the South African Occupational Health and Safety Act.
+In this post, I will provide a background on the GCC Factories legal context and detailed guidelines on how to meet the GCC Factories subject requirements with a foreign qualification.

-Employers in South Africa are required to comply with the Occupational Health and Safety Act (OHS Act).
-Part of complying with the OHS Act is complying with the Section 43 Regulations.
+Employers in South Africa must comply with the Occupational Health and Safety Act (OHS Act).
+A part of this compliance involves adhering to the Section 43 Regulations.

-One of these Section 43 regulations is the General Machinery Regulations (GMR), which require employers or users of machinery to appoint a competent person to supervise machinery in or at the workplace.
+One of these regulations is the General Machinery Regulations (GMR).
+These regulations require employers or users of machinery to appoint a competent person to supervise machinery in the workplace.
 This competent person is referred to as the GMR 2(1).

-As part of the competency requirements, the GMR 2(1) must have the Government Certificate of Competency in Factories whenever the sum of the power generated by machinery exceeds 3000 kW or the maximum demand exceeds 10 000 kVA, if the machinery is used for electricity distribution.
-This Government Certificate of Competency in Factories is what we refer to as the GCC Factories.
+To fulfill the competency requirements, the GMR 2(1) must possess the Government Certificate of Competency in Factories.
+This certification is necessary when the power generated by machinery exceeds 3000 kW or the maximum demand exceeds 10,000 kVA, particularly if the machinery is used for electricity distribution.
+The Government Certificate of Competency in Factories is what we refer to as the GCC Factories.

-The GCC Factories is basically a "License" issued by the Department of Employment and Labour (DEL), which is required in terms of the GMR and, in part, confirms the competency of the GMR 2(1).
+The GCC Factories is essentially a "license" issued by the Department of Employment and Labour (DEL).
+It is required under the GMR and serves to confirm the competency of the GMR 2(1).

 Text listing certificates of competency issued by the Department of Labour: Mechanical and Electrical Engineer (Factories).

-To obtain the GCC Factories, you need to write and pass the GCC Factories plant engineering and Occupational Health and Safety (OHS Act) exams.
+To obtain the GCC Factories, you must write and pass the GCC Factories plant engineering and Occupational Health and Safety (OHS Act) exams.

 Text outlines requirements for a Mechanical or Electrical Engineering Certificate: Plant Engineering and Occupational Health and Safety.